ozgekaracam/Shunting-Yard/README.md

 It reads lines of text from std::cin, each line consists of an expression in infix notation.
 For an expression, it applies the shunting-yard algorithm to compute the corresponding RPN notation, and evaluates the RPN notation to compute the numerical value.Finally it prints the RPN notation, followed by = and the numerical value of the expression.
 The program ends when an empty line has been read from std::cin.

-Example of a correct execution of the program (alternating lines of input and output):
+Some examples of a correct execution of the program (alternating lines of input and output):

 1 + 5 * 8 + 1\
 1 5 8 * + 1 + = 42\